Dr Fixit (151 - 160)

 and they all waved back.
 The vehicle disappeared

-at a bend and we shortly appeared
+at a bend.
+We walked on and then appeared

 152